faysalmahamud/hierarchical-data/readme.md

 ## How to run the project

     - Create .env file and put your database credentials
+    - composer update   /* to download dependencies */
     - php artisan migrate
     - php artisan serve